THE YOUTH: St. Mary’s Grades 7-12

 Summer Mission Trip

 For the past two years, the Youth of St. Mary’s have travelled to the Rosebud Episcopal Mission at the Rosebud Lakota Sioux Reservation in South Dakota.
 Click here to follow our first trip in 2015.
 Going forward, this mission trip has also been opened up to the adult members of the parish.
-Everyone is welcome to follow us as we travel to Rosebud again this coming July 2017.
+Everyone is welcome to follow us as we travel to Rosebud again in April 2018.

 In addition to our big Summer Mission Trip to Rosebud, the YOUTH also participate in many outreach projects throughout the year.

 In January, the YOUTH join with the Cape Cod Council of Churches’ Youth StreetReach outreach ministry to the homeless in downtown Hyannis, hosted at the Federated Church.
 This opportunity to meet and care for our homeless brothers and sisters is an eyeopening experience and prepares the YOUTH for greater engagement with social justice issues as they mature to adulthood.

 In March, after the snow has melted revealing the detritus of winter, the YOUTH clean up trash and debris at local ponds, like Hathaway Pond, and local beaches.

 In August, the YOUTH and other parishioners collect school supplies and backpacks for the children served by Cape Cod Child Development.

 In December, the YOUTH organize, shop, and wrap gifts for teens and children identified through Department of Children and Families (DCF) and supported through a grant from our Outreach Committee.